There are three main components that factor into how much it costs to live on campus:

 Missed Payment or Failed Payments

 If you have an unsuccessful payment.
 Nelnet will assess a $30 fee and retry the payment on the 7th of the following month.
-If both transactions are unsuccessful and you miss a payment, your payment plan will be cancelled. you will be assessed a $60 late fee, the balance will be due in full, and a registration hold will be placed on your student account.
+If both transactions are unsuccessful and you miss a payment, your payment plan will be canceled.
+Then, you will be assessed a $60 late fee, the balance will be due in full, and a registration hold will be placed on your student account.

 Housing U Payments